 We all love glitter... that's why you are on this website - but we know that most of the glitter around is the dreaded plastic variety.
 So, why is that a problem?
 Why should you stop buying plastic glitter?
-This article will take you through the twists and turns of the last few months... and hopefully help you make the switch from plastic glitter to eco glitter.
+This article will take you through the twists and turns of the last few years... and hopefully help you to make the switch from plastic glitter to eco glitter.

 The hand-written note reads,